fluxcd/flux/internal_docs/releasing.md

 5. Consider updating the deploy manifest examples and the Helm chart.

-    The example manifests are in [deploy](./deploy/) and [deploy-helm](./deploy-helm/).
+    The example manifests are in [deploy](./deploy/).
 Check the changes included in the release, to see if arguments, volume mounts, etc., have changed.

     Read on, for how to publish a new Helm chart version.